elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_2.md

-# Cassandra Data Modeling 2
+# Data Modeling with Cassandra 2

 ---